RanjithDhanaraj/ELISA-Spectroscopy-Interpretation/README.md

 # ELISA-Spectroscopy-Interpretation
-A project to obtain and interpret Spectroscopy data obtained from ELISA.
+A project to obtain and interpret Spectroscopy data from ELISA.